Water Is Cool!

 Anticipatory Set:Have the learners do a quick-write, considering each of the following questions, then have a few volunteers share their thoughts.
 How much of the Earth’s surface is made of water? (about 70%- hence the Earth has been referred to as the “water planet”).
 How much of your body is made of water?
 (About 60 -70%) Why is clean water important?
 (All living things depend on it.)

-Asklearners the following questions: If we were to consider all of the water on the Earth, how much do you think is readily available for human use?
-Why would we have more of a need for freshwater?
+Ask learners the following questions to raise their curiosity: If we were to consider all of the water on the Earth, how much do you think is readily available for human use?
+Why might we have more of a need for fresh water?
 Where is most of the Earth’s freshwater located?
-Accept learners’ guesses and then share the information located in Attachment One: Water on Earth.

 Fill a glass with water and place it on a desk.
 Ask learners: “How old do you think this water is?”
 (Accept a variety of answers).